 Calbright College was established to increase Californians' access to skills-based credentials and certificates and to help address the state-wide issue of income inequality.
-In 2018, legislation was passed into law to establish the California Online Community College, later officially named Calbright College.
+In 2018, the California Legislature established the California Online Community College District (Calbright College) to serve working adults and those seeking career advancement through a competency-based, fully online model.
 On October 1, 2019, Calbright opened the application process to its first students.